 Environmental concerns.
-Water quality can be adversely affected by increases in the rate and volume of discharge into surface waters.
+Water quality can be adversely affected by existing and future land uses and increases in the rate and volume of discharge into surface waters.
 Water quality degradation can lead to loss of fishery and recreational resources.
-Overdrainage also has environmental impacts, including the destruction of wetlands and the resulting loss of habitat, increased erosion and water quality deterioration.
+Over drainage also has environmental impacts, including the destruction of wetlands and the resulting loss of habitat, increased erosion and water quality deterioration.
+The threat of sea level rise along with tidal fluctuations, storm surge, and increased rainfall impact the water quality and may cause potential changes in habitat over time.